City : Apprenticeships Arena : What is an Apprenticeship?

 It involves at least 30 hours work a week alongside some college-based learning, and can last from a minimum of 12 months to three years, or more.

-As an apprenticeship is a real job you do get paid!
+An apprenticeship is a real job so you do get paid!

-Your wage is the set amount that you're payed and what you recieve will depend on your age, the employer, the job, and the area.
+Your wage is the set amount that you're payed.
+What you recieve will depend on your age, the employer, the job, and the area.

 Visit the Gov.uk National Apprenticeships website to find out the current pay rates and rights for apprentices.